 I work in a series format which allows myself and the work to progress and never stop evolving.
+Working the way I do is an alleyway to explore all the abstractions without limitations.
+My influences are nature, sound and truth which alter me and in turn alter the work in many ways I cannot explain.
 I literally use a jumping-off-a-bridge into the abyss modus.
 In there I compose, allow, surrender and give birth to something unsuspecting.
 I relinquish thought so something else can emerge, something unexplainable.
 The stuff in—between existence and non-existence is my playground.
-The work is explicit without using any vocabulary, for there are only so many words to describe or classify what we already know and live by.
-Discussing my work is difficult precisly for that very reason.
-For me though, my work is that of a guttural feeling, not thought.
-Because I am highly sensitive, vulnerable and emotional, I am vastly open to possibilities that are not otherwise present or available.
-I have a demanding drive to paint / create, it is a true reflection of who I really am, inside—out.
-Painting makes me feel stable...not alone, I feel a heightened sense of self like no other time.
-In the end, the result is a self-actualized breathing entity, which is a part of the whole (body of work), kind of like how the universe works.
+I exploit myself to gain access to unearthly realms of the unseen and the unknown through my human experiences.
+Because I am highly sensitive, vulnerable and intuitive, I am vastly open to possibilities that are not otherwise present or available.
+Since I can remember, I have had a demanding drive to create... it is a true reflection of who I am, inside—out.
+In the end, the result/work is a self-actualized breathing entity, which is a part of the whole (body of work), kind of like how the universe works.

 ROSE MASTERPOL: DOUBLE STYLE